ketakiB/quadcopter/README.md

 lqr_integral: LQR control with Integral control

+lqg_tracking: LQG control with zero design

 lqg_integral: LQG control with Integral control

 ## MPC

 The MPC folder contains the code that implements Model Predictive Control.
 To set up the variables for the quadcopter, run quadcopter_model then discretization.
 The following files implements different controllers:

 mpc_lqr_tracking: MPC using finite horizon LQR

 mpc_y_nonlinear: MPC using quadprog